JoshSilveous/old-fretboard-visualizer/README.md

 I wanted a faster way to access different guitar scales, modes, and chords without having to look them up every time.
 So I made this.
 This project catapulted me into an interest in Web Development and JavaScript.

+You can find the deployment of this tool [here](https://old-fretboard-visualizer.vercel.app/)

 **I have since abandoned this project.**

 I made a second iteration of this idea, called MusiqTools, while I was learning React.
 The repository for MusiqTools can be found [here](https://github.com/JoshSilveous/musiqtools).